Analytics

 1. Log 50+ trades across different strategy approaches

-2. Calculate profit factor for each strategy type
+2. Calculate profit factor and EV for each strategy type

 3. Identify which combination produces the highest profit factor with the most consistency

-ProfitLogHQ's analytics show you win rate, average R, and profit factor broken down by every strategy tag you apply — so this analysis happens automatically.
+ProfitLogHQ's analytics show you win rate, average R, and profit factor broken down by every strategy tag you apply — so this analysis happens automatically across any number of trades.

 Put this into practice today